Explicit kinematic equations for degree-4 rigid origami vertices, Euclidean and non-Euclidean: Kinematics of general degree-4 vertices

 \begin{example} Equations \eqref{confeq1} and \eqref{confeq2} can be used to verify many of the qualitative behaviors of degree-4 rigid origami vertices as documented by Waitukaitis et al. for the developable case in \cite{Waitukaitis16} and the non-developable case in \cite{NEO20}.
 For example, in \cite{NEO20} the developable degree-4 vertex with plane angles $\alpha_1=\pi/3$, $\alpha_2=\pi/2$, $\alpha_3=3\pi/4$, and $\alpha_4=5\pi/12$ is studied; see Figure~\ref{fig2}(a)-(b) for images of this vertex and a plot of the folding angle relationships between $\rho_1$ and $\rho_2$, $\rho_3$, and $\rho_4$ for both folding modes, from \cite{NEO20} (reprinted with permission).
 Using Equations \eqref{confeq1} and \eqref{confeq2} from Theorem~\ref{thm2}, we can plot these curves as shown in the first graph of Figure~\ref{fig2}(c), showing our equations match previous work in the developable case.
 In the remaining two plots of Figure~\ref{fig2}(c) we show our algebraic configuration space curves for this vertex where the sector angles $\alpha_i$ have been perturbed by $-0.05/(2\pi)$, making a synclastic convex cone vertex, and by $0.05/(2\pi)$ to make an anticlastic hyperbolic vertex.
 Our curves match the approximation curves made for such non-Euclidean vertices near the origin given in \cite[Fig. 2]{NEO20}.
 Note that in this Figure we plot all solutions of the Theorem~\ref{thm2} equations that give $\rho_i\in [\pi,\pi]$, which includes rigid foldings that cause the material to self-intersect or cause other folding angles to go beyond $\pm\pi$; such solution curve parts are drawn in faded line widths in Figure~\ref{fig2}(c).

 Many things can be inferred from the curves in Figure~\ref{fig2}(c).
 For one thing, in both the elliptic and hyperbolic cases the configuration spaces are disconnected, whereas in the developable vertex they are connected.
-This makes intuitive sense in the elliptic case, since when $\sum\alpha_i <2\pi$ the vertex can ``pop up" or ``down" and cannot switch between the two without bending faces.
+This makes intuitive sense because when $\sum\alpha_i\ne 2\pi$, it is impossible to unfold the vertex so that all the creases have folding angles of zero at the same time.
+In the elliptic case this means that the vertex can ``pop up" or ``down" and cannot switch between the two without bending faces.
 It is less intuitive that one cannot switch between modes 1 and 2 in the hyperbolic case, yet their curves clearly do not intersect.
 This topological distinction of the configuration spaces in the elliptic, developable, and hyperbolic cases has further implications on the definitions of modes 1 and 2.
 E.g., in the developable vertex the folding angles $\rho_3$ and $\rho_4$ are decreasing functions of $\rho_1$ in mode 1 passing from valley, to unfolded (zero), to mountain, ensuring a smooth folding motion.
 But in the elliptic case $\rho_3$ and $\rho_4$ remain valleys throughout mode 1, joining two branches that were in different branches in the developable case.
 Such observations could be useful in practice when, say, trying to decide which crease to use to drive a rigid folding mechanism. \end{example}

-\begin{example} For another example, let us consider degree-4 vertices where two pairs of consecutive sector angles are equal, e.g., $\alpha_1=\alpha_2$ and $\alpha_3=\alpha_4$.
-In the developable case, this is the flat-foldable ``bird's foot" vertex that forms the vertices in the much-studied Miura-ori crease pattern \cite{Silverberg1}.
-In this case previous results give us that the two folding modes in Theorem~\ref{thm1} become $\tan(\rho_2/2)=-\cos\alpha_1 \tan(\rho_1/2)$ for mode 1 and $\tan(\rho_1/2)=0$ for mode 2, implying that one of the folding modes has two creases (the left and right ``toes" of the bird's foot) unfolded and the other two creases folding together in a straight line.